+“Look at all that you have,” someone once told me this and I nearly spit out my water.
 Look at all that I have?
 Do you even understand how HARD I had to work to get here?
 Do you even understand how hard I WORK RIGHT NOW?

-“Rather than through one’s own actions.”
-Well, clearly I’m not lucky.
-My way of getting here took more actions than I could write in this blog post!
-Honestly, you’d be here forever if I told you all the things I had to do to get here.
-You’d be here forever if I told you all the things I had to do to get to this blog post.
-I just worked really damn hard to get here.
+Rather than through one’s own actions…well, I’m clearly not lucky because my way of getting here took more actions than I could even put into this blog post!
+You’d be here forever, honestly, if I told you all the things I had to do to get here.
+Right here to this blog post where I remind oyu that I am NOT lucky.
+I worked really damn hard.

-It would have been easy to use my past as an excuse and settle for less.
-It would have taken less out of me to just say, “I’m giving into the statistics of kids like me.
-I will just use my pain, hurt, and confusion as a crutch for the rest of my life.
-The reality is that I didn’t.
+I’m not lucky because I asked myself these hard questions.
+I am not lucky because I wanted to feel better about myself and know who I am.
+I am not lucky because I knew I was capable of being great and told the mediocre version of myself SEE YOU LATER!
+It would have been easy to use my past as an excuse.
+It would have been easy to settle for less.
+It would have taken a lot less out of me to just say, “I’m giving into the statistics on kids like me and I will just use my pain, hurt, and confusion as a crutch for the rest of my life, but I didn’t.
 I refused and THAT took some hard work.

-It’s suppose to make me think less of myself, be humble and count my blessings and the truth is that I have never been MORE proud of the work I have done to get here.
+I know when people say, “You are so lucky,” it is suppose to make me feel “bad” for those who are not where I am.
+It is suppose to make me think less of myself, be humble and count my blessings and the truth is that I have never been MORE proud of the work I put in to get here.
 Humble?
 An antonym for humble is proud and I surely am proud of myself!
-I have never thought more of myself in my entire life and that makes every mountain and valley that I have crawled through WORTH IT.
+I have never thought more of myself in my entire life and that makes every mountain and valley WORTH IT.
 The blessings I am counting are the number of nights I went to bed praying for God to give me the strength to be the girl I am now.

-8,213 blessings.
-8,213 nights have been spent praying to be where I am now.
+8,214 blessings.
+8,214 nights have been spent praying to be where I am now.
 So, I’m not lucky, I worked really damn hard to get here.